Open Access

 Sanofi

-Sanofi does not have a specific policy on Open Access requirements.
-Instead, they specify that the terms of their current agreement must be followed.
+Sanofi does not have a specific Open Access policy.
+Instead, the terms of their current agreement must be followed.

 - Sanofi